harpoonix/Competitive-Coding/README.md

 ## C++ Standard Template Library

-Learnt about various data structures in the C++ Standard Template Library and the methods and functions associated with them.
+In ***Week 1***,  learnt about various data structures in the C++ Standard Template Library and the methods and functions associated with them.

 - Vectors and Strings
 - Stack, Deque, Queue and Priority Queue
 - Pair, map, set, multimaps
 - Operators (bitwise etc.) in C++

-As practice for this module, I solved the **Introductory Problems** on [cses](https://cses.fi/problemset/).
+As practice for this module, I solved the **Introductory Problems** on [CSES](https://cses.fi/problemset/).

 ## Sorting and Searching

-Learnt about various techniques for sorting a data structures and searching for values inside them.
+During ***Week 2***,learnt about various techniques for sorting a data structures and searching for values inside them.
 Learnt applications of binary search coupled with sorting to solve problems tpyically involving large data sets in optimal time complexity.

-As practice for this module, I solved problems from **Sorting and Searching** section on [cses](https://cses.fi/problemset/) and Codeforces problems.
+As practice for this module, I solved problems from **Sorting and Searching** section on [CSES](https://cses.fi/problemset/) and Codeforces problems.

 ## Graph Representations and Algorithms

-Challenging and fun module.
+Challenging and fun module for ***Week 3***.
 Learnt about

 - **Graph Terminology** - Nodes, Edges, Weights, Trees, Simple Graphs, Acyclic (Simple) and Cyclic paths, properties of Trees, connected graphs, spanning trees, complete and bipartite graphs
 - **Graph Representation** - Adjacency lists and adjacency matrix